sarbal/BINF_tut/lessons/python_basics.md

 gene_list = ["DDX11L1","WASH7P","MIR6859-1","MIR1302-2HG","MIR1302-2","FAM138A"]
 ```

-- In python, lists are 0-indexed
+In python, lists are 0-indexed.
+This means to access the first element, we use the index value of 0.
+However, we can also use "negative indices" to access this (based on the length of the list):
 - First element

 ```